Omikhleia/resilient.sile/README.md

 It therefore comes under a new name (also used as a namespace here and there), **resilient**.
 The name is a pun on “SILE” (as, after all, the initial target was always on redoing a book class that would satisfy my requirements), but there is a bit more to it than that, which might become more visible when the collection expands.

+Note that while this module was originally designed for SILE v0.14, the collection now requires SILE v0.15.12.

 ## License